yezihack/go-mygen/README.md

 - Config, Entity and CURD directories are stored separate
 - Custom build directory
 - Clear screen, exit and other functions
-- When Input password use an star instead, password protected
+- Use an asterisk instead of the password you entered

 ## Parameters info